h2plucifer/ecommerce-react-node/README.md

-Ecommerce website with Reactjs , Nodejs & MongoDB
+## Ecommerce website with Reactjs , Nodejs & MongoDB

+Before execution create "config/.env" inside "nodejs-server" and add followings insode .env file :
+PORT=3000 //can be updated to any other value
+DBURL=< add ur db url>